 South Fork Skiff

-During the mid-1980’s Paul Bruun and a business partner, Ralph Headrick, were marketing a 14 1/2 ft. low profile, fiberglass drift boat named the South Fork Skiff.
+During the mid 1980s Paul Bruun and business partner, Ralph Headrick, designed, manufactured and marketed a 14 1/2 foot low profile fiberglass driftboat named the South Fork Skiff.
 Hard bottom, high sided McKenzie and Rogue River-style fiberglass and aluminum drift boats had begun to join the ever-popular inflatable rafts on the Wyoming portion of the Snake in the late 1970’s.
 Drift boats were already popular in Montana and Idaho on such trout chasing favorites as the Madison, Yellowstone, Henry’s and South Forks of the Snake.

 Such craft were restricted to larger rivers.
 Shallower, smaller freestone streams such as Wyoming’s Green, New Fork and Salt River were laced with low ranch bridges, many from railroad flat cars.
 Low bridge clearance eliminated standard drift boats but allowed aluminum john boats, small rafts and the newly introduced low profile style of “skiff” fishing boats.